How To Remove Soap Scum in Your Bath and Washer

-Wet & Forget Shower uses gentle chemistry to wipe out soap scum, oils, dirt, and mold and mildew stains.
+Wet & Forget Shower uses gentle chemistry to wipe out soap scum, oils, dirt, and mold, and mildew stains on hard, non-porous surfaces.
 When applied weekly keeps the grime away for good.

 I have laundry soap buildup in my washer.
 Will Wet & Forget Shower clean my washer?

 Laundry detergent buildup or soap scum inside your washer can make your just-cleaned clothes feel stiff.
 You may even notice whitish deposits on your wardrobe.